 Fast forward to several years later, I was living in NYC and I don’t know if it was the water or the pollution but I developed some terrible eczema and it seemed to be exacerbated by foods made with yeast.
 This was a serious blow because I love bread and beer.
 It came to the point where if I was handling bread dough, my hands would be red and in pain.
 These were also the days before I started baking bread with a sourdough starter.

-Then I moved away from the city and decided to make my own wild yeast starter (check out my Amy’s Basics page to make your own!).
+Then I moved away from the city and decided to make my own wild yeast starter.

 Who knows if it’s because I use commercial yeast very very occasionally now or because I don’t live in a city anymore, but my eczema cleared up in a matter of months and my allergies have gone away one by one.
 Either way, it’s great to be eating bread and drinking beer again, and baking with a sourdough starter gives me the opportunity to bake all kinds of bread because I have to feed it every week anyway.
 Since I don’t like repeating things over and over, I’m always trying different bread recipes.
 And this time, I was in the mood for croissants without using commercial yeast so I stumbled upon this Sourdough Croissants recipe by Robert King on his breadcalc.com website (the same recipe is also posted on the Shipton Mill website which has more pictures).